What Are the Best WooCommerce Security Tips? (10 Must-Do Steps)

 • Financial Loss: A compromised store can lead to fraudulent transactions, which may cause financial losses for you and your customers.
 Hackers may also hold your website hostage with ransomware, demanding payment for the release of your site.

-What are the Common Security Threats that come in your Online Store
+What are the Common Security Threats that come to your WooCommerce Store

 • Brute Force Attacks: It happens when hackers keep trying lots of different passwords to get into your website without permission.
 To protect your site, it’s essential to use strong and special passwords.
 Also, using something like a two-step login (where you need to verify your identity in two different ways) can make it even harder for hackers to break in.